Local Decoding in Distributed Compression: Preliminaries and Problem Statement

 \subsection{Statement of the problem}

 By contrast with weak locality, whether strong locality is generally achievable is much less clear.
-In fact, it is only recently that strong locality was shown to be achievable for the single source setup at any lossless compression rate $R>H(X)$ \cite{mazumdar_local_2015,tatwawadi_universal_2018}.
+In fact, it is only recently that strong locality was shown to be achievable for the single source setup at any lossless compression rate $R>H(X)$ \cite{mazumdar2015local,tatwawadi18isit_universalRA}.
 For the Slepian-Wolf setup at hand, this result implies that strong locality holds for any $(R_1,R_2)$ such that $R_1>H(X)$ and $R_2> H(Y)$.
-In this regime, sources can be encoded using the single source strongly local codes of \cite{mazumdar_local_2015,tatwawadi_universal_2018}, separately for source $X^n$ and source $Y^n$---and ignore dependency between $X^n$ and $Y^n$.
-Does this conclusion extend to the entire lossless rate region, when at least one of the sources is encoded at a rate below its entropy?
+In this regime, sources can be encoded using the single source strongly local codes of \cite{mazumdar2015local,tatwawadi18isit_universalRA}, separately for source $X^n$ and source $Y^n$---and ignore dependency between $X^n$ and $Y^n$.
+Does this conclusion extend to the regime where at least one of the sources is encoded at a rate below its entropy?